Manage your Finance with Firefly III and Raspberry PI

 nano .env

-Identify and change following parameters:
+Identify and change the following parameters:

 APP_KEY=SomeRandomStringOf32CharsExactly -> change with your random generated APP_KEY